gwyatt40/Intermediate-Arduino/README.md

 ## LED Blink Revisited
 ### Description
   The goal of this assignment was to change the code of a simple LED blink project so that the LED would fade in and out instead of blinking.
 We also had to make the Serial Monitor display a wave of text as the brightness of the LED changed.
-To begin, I wired up a basic LED blink circuit and wrote a coressponding [code](https://www.arduino.cc/en/tutorial/blink).
-Then I created a variable called brightness and a variable called fadeAmount.
-I set fadeAmount equal to 10 and initial brightness to 0.
-I used if statements to make it so that when brightness was less than 200 it would increase in increments of fadeAmount (10).
-Once it equalled 200 it would begin to decrease.
+The first step was writing a basic [LED Blink](https://www.arduino.cc/en/tutorial/blink) code an wiring up and LED to resistor circuit.
+Then I switched the analogWrite() function to digitalWrite() (as described on the Canvas page) and created a variable called brightness that would be written to the LCD.
+I created another variable called fadeAmount and set that equal to 10.
+I used if statements to make it so when the brightness was less than 200, it increased in increments of fadeAmount (10) and when it was equal to 200 it reverted to ) and began to decrease.
+Initial brightness was 0.

 ### Code
 [LED Fade Code](https://github.com/gwyatt40/Intermediate-Arduino/blob/master/LED_Blink_Revisited/LED%20Blink.ino)